j19sch/j19sch.github.io/posts/2023/20230530-making-meetings-work.md

 <div class="row">
 	<div class="col-md-8">
-		<p style="margin-top:10px"><strong>amplify others:</strong> contribute to everyone’s voice being heard, especially if you're in a position of privilege</p>
+		<p style="margin-top:10px"><strong>amplify others:</strong> contribute to everyone's voice being heard, especially if you're in a position of privilege</p>
 		<p><strong>give credit:</strong> if something you do is built (partially) on someone else's work, give credit, whether that person is present or not</p>
 		<p><strong>give credit:</strong> if something you do or say wouldn't have come to be without someone else, give them credit, whether they are present or not</p>
 		<p><strong>express appreciation:</strong> if someone does something to make the meeting a better meeting, express your appreciation - either during or after the meeting</p>